stefan-kolb/jaxws-samples/README.md

 **Notice**: The plugin used in this example only runs reliably with JDK 8.
 With a newer JDK, there might be problems.
 To deploy the sample to Glassfish run `gradle cargoRunLocal`.
 The Web service should be available at `http://localhost:8080/jsr109/GreetingsService`.
+As an alternative, you can setup a local Glassfish sever manually, and deploy the `war`-file there.

 ### Tomcat
 Tomcat needs additional deployment descriptors and the JAX-WS implementation in order to run JAX-WS Web services.